xlucas/ansible-openstack-inventory/README.md

 inventory = ./environments/dev
 ```

-Check that only instances from the dev environment are targeted when no
+Check that only instances from the development environment are targeted when no
 inventory has been specified:
 ```
 ansible -m ping all